frillsdev/frills-neocities/content/blog/2025/may/overwatching.md

   </figcaption>
 </figure>

 "Doki" is the Japanese onomatopeic word for a heartbeat.

-It is a magical girl take on the fem characters, and honestly, I have never loved a season so much.
-I am a complete and utter sucker for magical girl.
-When I had my brief stint of playing Final Fantasy XIV, I got mods sorted just so that I could play a [magical girl White Mage](https://www.youtube.com/watch?v=zmjw-4ZCPd4) that literally only I could see.
+Dokiewatch is a magical girl take on the fem characters, and honestly, I have never loved a season so much.

+I am a complete and utter sucker for magical girl:
+- When I had my brief stint of playing Final Fantasy XIV, I got mods sorted just so that I could play a [magical girl White Mage](https://www.youtube.com/watch?v=zmjw-4ZCPd4) that literally only I could see.
+- My keyboard keycaps are [Mintolodica's Magic Girl](https://mintlodica.com/products/dsa-magic-girl-keycaps) set.

-The new Overwatch Dokiwatch skins include a mythic skin for the Martian healer, Juno.
+The new Overwatch Dokiwatch skins include a "Mythic" skin for the Martian healer, Juno.
 She has a cute frilly skirt and is adorned with hearts, bows, ribbons and her Magitech form - sharks.
 Her abilities tinkle and sparkle in pink.
 It is the best thing.

 After being a long-time Mercy main, I am finally stretching out and learning to aim so I can try to master Juno, because of course I wanna be a cute Heart of Hope.